Understanding Gabapentin: Effects, Risks, and Addiction

 What Are the Signs and Symptoms of Gabapentin Addiction?

-If you think a loved one is addicted to Neurontin or is abusing it for recreational purposes, he or she may display some of the following signs and symptoms of gabapentin abuse:
+If you believe a loved one has a substance use disorder to Neurontin or using it for fun, they may show some signs of gabapentin abuse.

 - Taking extremely high doses of gabapentin.